tharik-10/sprint-3/commitsignoff-scripted.md

 | Print Commit Message | Displays the latest commit message in the console      |
 | Push Changes         | Pushes to GitHub using secured credentials             |

-### Step 5: Create Jenkinsfile in Root Directory of Repository
+### Step 5: Create Jenkinsfile in Root Directory of Repository Using Scripted Pipeline
 ```bash
 node {
     def GIT_USER_NAME = "tharik-10"